-- 5.14.2 Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
-There is limited coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies. - 5.15.
-Specific national policies developed using World Heritage policies and strategies - 5.15.1 Please give details of specific national policies developed using World Heritage policies and strategies - 5.16.
-Comments on General Policy Development (Questions 5.1 to 5.15) - 5.16.1 Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15) - 6.
-Inventories/Lists/Registers of Cultural and Natural Heritage - 6.1 If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?
+5.14.2 - Is the implementation of multilateral agreements, programmes and World Heritage policies and strategies coordinated and integrated into the development of national policies for the conservation, protection and presentation of cultural and natural heritage?
+There is limited coordination and integration of the implementation of these multilateral agreements, Programmes and World Heritage policies and strategies into national policies.

+5.15.
+Specific national policies developed using World Heritage policies and strategies

+5.15.1 - Please give details of specific national policies developed using World Heritage policies and strategies

+Decree N. 27/2006 - Specific Statute of the Island of Mozambique: Establishes specific principles and rules for the preservation of the cultural and natural heritage.
+One of its objectives is to harmonize the application of the relevant national legislation, with the rules of UNESCO, applicable to the protection of a good of the world heritage.
+Regulation on Classification and Management of the Built and Landscape Heritage of the Island of Mozambique:Establishes the legal regime on the classification and management of the built and landscape heritage

+5.16.
+Comments on General Policy Development (Questions 5.1 to 5.15)

+5.16.1 - Comments, conclusions and/or recommendations related to General Policy Development (Questions 5.1 to 5.15)

-Cultural heritage Natural heritage
+6. Inventories/Lists/Registers of Cultural and Natural Heritage

-National/federal Not applicable Not applicable

-Regional/provincial/state Not applicable Not applicable

-Local Not applicable Not applicable

-Other Not applicable Not applicable
+6.1 - If the State Party has already established inventories/lists/registers of cultural and natural heritage, at which level(s) are they compiled, and what is their current status?

+Cultural heritage Natural heritage National/federal No process established No process established Regional/provincial/state No process established No process established Local No process established No process established Other Not applicable Not applicable